 TBR® Inspection Report:

-MILITARY COMMUNICATIONS AND ELECTRONICS MUSEUM REVIEWS
+TOP 3 MILITARY COMMUNICATIONS & ELECTRONICS MUSEUM REVIEWS

 I happened to be in Kingston and dropped by this amazing museum.
 Very informative and interesting displays.
 Unlike the Ottawa Museum, here you feel a sense of pride and service and in telling their story.
 If you enjoy military history it is well worth the visit.
 A real Gem for sure!
 I was over an hour and could have used another.

 One of the most interesting places to visit in Kingston, learning stories about how Canadian military made history in communications.
-The museum is huge, enough for about an hour of tour, and there's a kit shop inside.
+The museum is huge, enough for about an hour of tour, and there's a kit shop inside!

 Help others: Click Here to send review or send us your review to reviews@threebestrated.ca.
 Negative and positive review will be used for rating.
 Make a difference.